jaymccormick/765/readings.md

 - mis-titled subsection (3.3.4 should be Flexibility, not Accessibility (which is discussed in a prior section))
 - "The rise of casual game industries indicates a transformation in games cultures..." what is that culture, and what is the change?

 ### Crabtree, A. & Tolmie, P. (2016).
-A day in the life of thinkgs in the home.
+A day in the life of things in the home.
 In *Proceedingsof the 19th ACM Conference on Computer-Supported Cooperative Work & Social Computing*, CSCW '16, pages 1738-1750, New York, NY, USA.
 ACM.

 #### Overview
 The authors' endeavor is "[O]pening up the methodical assemblage of things"